DCMN · Dashboard Design · Data Visualization

 No live data connection

-All data was pulled manually from ad platforms and pasted into spreadsheets.
-There was no API integration, no version control, and no audit trail.
-A single copy-paste error could silently corrupt a client's performance numbers.
+Data pulled manually from ad platforms and pasted into spreadsheets.
+No API integration, no version control, no audit trail.
+A single copy-paste error could silently corrupt a client's numbers.

 Reporting consumed strategist capacity

-The people most capable of turning data into insight — the marketing strategists — were spending the bulk of their monthly cycle doing data entry.
+The people most capable of turning data into insight were spending their month on data entry.
 The reporting process was cannibalizing the work the reports were supposed to enable.

 02 — The Efficiency Map